neapsix/neapsix.github.io/content/posts/2021/20210416_Best_Backup_Client_II.md

 I also recorded CPU and memory usage during the backup, but those measurements are primarily to check for issues due to testing in low-spec virtual machine.

-To measure performance, I created that runs the backup utility along with the following tools, which are available in the FreeBSD 12.2 base system:
+To measure performance, I created a script that runs the backup utility along with the following tools in the FreeBSD 12.2 base system:
 * `time`
 * `netstat`
 * `vmstat`